diverintech/python-projects/README.md

 ## [6.
 Turtle Race](./05.%20Turtle%20Race)
 This project is a simple turtle race game where users can bet on which turtle will win.
 The turtles are dynamically positioned and race across the screen in random increments.
-For more information on the Turtle library, visit the official documentation [here](https://docs.python.org/3/library/turtle.html#module-turtle).
+For more information on the Turtle library, visit the official documentation [Tutle Library](https://docs.python.org/3/library/turtle.html#module-turtle).